pliantmeerkat/CV/README.md

 - Negation of staff conflicts, always able to stay friendly and on good terms with colleagues
 - commitment to a vision, I liked the company, their ethics and their products so I stayed committed for the entirety of my six year employment
-- worked alongside my academic studdies, managing to balance university and employment
+- worked alongside my academic studies, managing to balance university and employment